PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 - `SOURCE_RPC_URL`: The URL for Source RPC (Local node/Infura/Alchemy) service.

 - `SIGNER_ACCOUNT_ADDRESS`: The address of the signer account.
 This should be your burner wallet address.
 You can create a new burner wallet from https://vanity-eth.tk/

-- `SIGNER_ACCOUNT_PRIVATE_KEY`: The private key corresponding to the burner wallet address.
+- `SIGNER_ACCOUNT_PRIVATE_KEY`: The private key corresponding to the burner wallet addresss
-- `SLOT_ID`: The ERC-1155 Token ID assigned during minting.
 - `SNAPSHOT_CONFIG_REPO`: https://github.com/your-username/snapshotter-configs [Change the username to your GitHub profile to point to your forked snapshotter-configs repository.]
 - `SNAPSHOT_CONFIG_REPO_BRANCH`: Change to your own branch or use the `devnet` branch if you are getting started.
 - `SNAPSHOTTER_COMPUTE_REPO`:  https://github.com/your-username/snapshotter-computes [Change the username to your GitHub profile to point to your forked snapshotter-computes repository.]